FAQs

 Equine therapy is mental health therapy, and therefore, anyone with mental health concerns may benefit.

-We accept adults and children ages 8+.
-We accept most insurances.
+We work with adults and children ages 8+.
 Insurances accepted are listed below.

 Please click on the Our Model tab for more detailed information about equine assisted psychotherapy.